chrispsn/mesh/CONTRIBUTING.md

 Contributions are welcome!

-For ideas, please see the [issues page](https://github.com/chrispsn/mesh/issues) and the [contributions project](https://github.com/chrispsn/mesh/projects/2).
+For ideas, please see the [issues page](https://github.com/chrispsn/mesh/issues) or the [contributions project](https://github.com/chrispsn/mesh/projects/2).

 ## The Mesh vision